 Please also note that the amount of hash required to make this full recipe is ruinously expensive and the quantity it makes as is would get an entire club of people high as a kite – you should probably ¼ this recipe or even divide it by 8 to keep the cost reasonable.
 I cannot emphasize strongly enough how intoxicating this dish is – start with a teaspoon, NO MORE.
 An enraged bull moose would be rendered insensate by this recipe – so don’t mess around with it!

-So please – indulge legally, indulge responsibly and by all means – INDULGE if you can meet these criteria, my Citizens!
+So please – indulge legally, indulge responsibly and by all means – INDULGE if you can meet these criteria, !

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.